• Skip to primary navigation

 Decorations:

-white modeling chocolate (go here to get the recipe and instructions) – you can also use fondant
+white modeling chocolate (click to see the recipe) - you can also use fondant

 food handling gloves